minio/minio/docs/bucket/replication/README.md

   }
 }
 ```
-The access key configured to perform replication on the target cluster should have minimal permissions as in example below.
+The access key provided for the replication *target* cluster should have these minimal permissions:
 ```
 {
  "Version": "2012-10-17",